emmajanedrews/base-template/_posts/2017-04-24-why-visit-florida-during-the-offseason.md

 How would you like to save 30% on a Florida vacation this summer?
 I’m here to show you how.

 We’re heading into the “offseason” here in Florida, but **summertime may just be the best time to come down to Florida for a family vacation or to look at homes if you’re interested in buying here**.
-The hustle and bustle of winter is over and we’re on island time now.&nbsp;
+The hustle and bustle of winter is over and we’re on island time now.

 Airfare and lodging are going to cost you about 30% less in the summer than it does in the winter.
 Home prices also tend to drop off a little bit heading into summer.
 Let’s just say sellers are in more of a laid-back negotiating mood.
 This time of year is when the golf is beautiful, the water is nice and warm, and Florida is a fantastic place to be.